Theoi-Meteoroi/GPIO-pca9548/README.md

 # GPIO-pca9548
-Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi Only looks on a GPIO software I2C bus for the mux.
+Adapt PCA9548 mux to GPIO I2C bus for Raspberry Pi

+The standard overlayonly looks on a GPIO software I2C bus for the mux.

-Adds additional bus entries in /dev:
+This overlay adds additional bus entries in /dev for the mux channels

 /dev/i2c-3   This is the software GPIO i2c bus